-Short Name:ESM B-series (physics)Semester:1 - 4Credit Points:20 ECTS
+Short Name: ESM B-series (physics)

-General Information Students of physics are required to take two first year and two second year Engineering and Science Mathematics course.
-The recommended sequence is ESM 1B - Multivariable Calculus and Ordinary Differential Equations, <math>ESM 2B - Linear Algebra, Probability, Fourier Analysis, ESM 3B - Complex Variables, Partial Differential Equations, and ESM 4B- Orthogonal Functions, Transforms, Groups.
-While the ESM A-series is a possible alternative, taking ESM 1B - Multivariable Calculus and Ordinary Differential Equations in the first year is strongly recommended; second year courses in Physics will assume a working knowledge in this area.
+General Information Students of physics are required to take two first year and one second year Engineering and Science Mathematics course.
+The recommended sequence is ESM 1B - Multivariable Calculus and Ordinary Differential Equations, ESM 2B - Linear Algebra, Probability, Fourier Analysis, and ESM 3B - Complex Variables, Partial Differential Equations: While the ESM A-series is a possible alternative, taking ESM 1B - Multivariable Calculus and Ordinary Differential Equations in the first year is strongly recommended; second year courses in Physics will assume a working knowledge in this area.
+The choice of a fourth Engineering and Science Mathematics course or other mathematics or numerical methods course in the fourth semester is recommended.